|

 automobile theft.
 During the trial, evidence was shown

 that Valle's fingerprints were on both vehicles.
-A codefendant,
+His K-9 partner "Abraham"

 was with him at the time of the incident.
 Officer Pena was the father of